Books by Karl Zinsmeister

 Craftsmen on a Mission

-A fascinating and lavishly illustrated short history of how the Stickley brothers created the Arts & Crafts movement, Mission furniture, and the Craftsman home —generating the first distinctively American style, and ushering in the look and feel of our modern homes.
+The brothers who invented the American home A fascinating and lavishly illustrated short history of how the Stickley brothers created the Arts & Crafts movement, Mission furniture, and the Craftsman home —generating the first distinctively American style, and ushering in the look and feel of our modern homes.

-Virginia Warbler's Valiant Journey First in a series of illustrated character fables for children starring North American birds.
-The birds lightly model personal virtues, and each volume brings to life a particular U.S. geography displaying diverse qualities of nature. — Amazon page |
+"Birds of Character" children's books A series of illustrated character fables for children, starring North American birds.
+The birds lightly model personal virtues, and each volume brings to life a particular U.S. geography displaying diverse qualities of nature. |

 ![]() Finger Lakes Feast